The humble debit card is one of the most vital tools in unlocking your teen’s financial independence.

 But for many parents, there’s more to it than avoiding another monthly fee: They also want convenience with little to no maintenance required on what’s likely to be a very small amount of money going into and being held in the account.

-Parental controls are among the most pivotal features you’ll need in a debit card for teens and/or kids.
+Parental controls are among the most pivotal features you’ll need in a debit card for teens.

 If your card offers controls, they should be easy to set up, customizable, and suited to any parent’s needs.
-Parents should be able to choose what notifications they want, set spending limits, determine which merchants kids can visit, and even lock and unlock kids’ cards.
+Parents should be able to choose what notifications they want, set spending limits, determine which merchants kids can visit, and even lock and unlock a teen’s card.

 Parental controls aren’t always about limiting, however.
 They might also include automated allowance payments, setting chores to complete, spending notifications (online and off), and being able to see spending reports.

-These parental controls are one of the biggest differences that set apart debit cards for kids and teens, and regular products offered by a traditional bank.
+These parental controls are one of the biggest differences that set apart debit cards for teens, and regular products offered by a traditional bank.

 When you sign up for a credit card as an adult, chances are you’ll be given a credit limit.
 You might start with $500 or so in the beginning, if you don’t have a strong credit history, but you can eventually work your way up into the thousands or even tens of thousands of dollars.

-But it might not make sense to give your kids that much financial freedom during their early years, before they’ve had a chance to develop strong money skills.
+But it might not make sense to give your teens that much financial freedom—at least not until they’ve had a chance to develop strong money skills.

 That’s why one of the most important parental controls is the ability to set spending limits.